rust-lang/crates-build-env/README.md

 # Build environment for Rust crates

 This repository contains the source of the Docker container the Rust project uses to build third-party crates.
-It is based on **Debian 9 Stretch**, and contains all the native dependencies used by the Rust crates we know of.
+It is based on **Ubuntu 18.04**, and contains all the native dependencies used by the Rust crates we know of.

 ## Adding new dependencies